stormpath/stormpath-documentation/source/reference.rst

   * - ``passwordRdn``
     - String
     - N/A
     - The name of the attribute for an account's password.

+For an example JSON see :ref:`below <agent-json-ex>`.

 **groupConfig Attributes**